crustydev/Rust_offensive_security/sha1_cracker/README.md

 # SHA1 cracker

 This program tries to take in a sha1 hash and return its original content.
+It is obtained from the book Black Hat Rust by Sylvain Kerkour.

 ## Description
 Sha1 cracker is a program designed to take a .txt filename and 40-character length sha1 hash as arguments, applying brute-force search to match the hash with a word in the .txt file and thus recover the original word if it's present in the file.
 It draws inspiration from the book **Black Hat Rust** by **Silvain Keykour**.